spectrocloud/librarium/docs/docs-content/automation/crossplane/deploy-cluster-aws-crossplane.md

     mkdir crossplane-aws
     ```

-5. Use a text editor of your choice to create a file to store the Palette Crossplane provider configuration.
+5. Use a text editor of your choice to create a file for the Palette Crossplane provider configuration.

     ```bash
     vi crossplane-aws/provider-palette.yaml